 Suffering a serious injury at work can present a number of problems for a worker.
 Normally, an injured worker would be able to seek workers’ compensation from their employer due to suffering a work-related injury.
 However, some employers decide to fight back against a claim for workers’ compensation benefits, which leaves an injured worker in a precarious position.
 Fortunately, there may be other options to seek compensation.
-If you or a family member was injured at the workplace, contact an experienced Miami workplace injury lawyer as soon as possible.
-The Law Offices of Prosper Shaked is here to offer you the legal representation you need to seek workers’ compensation benefits for your injuries.
+If you or a family member was injured at the workplace, contact an experienced workplace injury lawyer as soon as possible.
+Prosper Shaked Accident Injury Attorneys PA is here to offer you the legal representation you need to seek workers’ compensation benefits for your injuries.
 We believe that no worker should be left without compensation for suffering a work-related injury, and we are here for you in your time of need.
-The Law Offices of Prosper Shaked explains what circumstances can trigger grounds for a work injury lawsuit in Florida.
+Prosper Shaked Accident Injury Attorneys PA explains what circumstances can trigger grounds for a work injury lawsuit in Florida.

 When Should an Employee Sue for a Work Injury in Florida?

 Workers’ compensation is a safety net for employees that could suffer a serious injury at the workplace.
 Normally, after being injured at work, an employee could submit an application for workers’ compensation benefits with their employer.
 However, some employers may find ways to avoid providing a worker with the benefits they deserve.

 One way that an employer may avoid providing an employee with workers’ comp benefits is by alleging that the employee’s injury was not work-related.
 Work-related injuries are those that occur when an employee was performing a task for their employer that was within their scope of employment.
 For example, if a worker were operating heavy machinery when the equipment malfunctioned, they would be eligible for workers’ compensation benefits if they were injured as a result.